gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 "*La*, I'm afraid so," the bookster sighed.
 "And very old.
 Nobody alive would know how to make it."
 He slowed slightly to let her catch up.
-"I apologize---I've never thought to ask if you've seen any before."
+"I apologize—I've never thought to ask if you've seen any before."

 "Sure.
-When Fraederiq---" Erileine swallowed.
+When Fraederiq—" Erileine swallowed.
 "Fraederiq broke his arm when we were little.
 We were playing dares on a swing rope, trying to see who could get the highest, and he fell off.
 Gaeston walked up here to get the captain's wife, and she came and did a spell